TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-application-signin-aadsts_disabled-70001.md

 **Step2**: Navigate to Azure Active Directory, and on the list of Enterprise applications, find the application for which you want to
            enable federated single sign-on.

-**Step3**: Click on the application name to open it.Then, on the application's left-hand navigation menu, click "Single Sign-On".
+**Step3**: Click on the application name to open it.
+Then, on the application's left-hand navigation menu, click "Properties".

-**Step4**:  Under Domain and URLs section, replace the current identifier value current identifier with <!--$IdentifierUrl-->IdentifierUrl<!--/$IdentifierUrl-->.
+**Step4**: Set the value of the "Enabled for user to sign-in" property to "Yes".

 Your application should now be available for user sign-in.